 Common Core ELA

-Students will participate in collaborative conversations, ask and answer questions, and learn new content-specific vocabulary terms.
+Students will participate in collaborative discussions, use grade-appropriate vocabulary, and ask and answer questions.

 Common Core Math